solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

-To get started, download the starter code on the `starter` branch of this [repository](https://github.com/Unboxed-Software/solana-scavenger-hunt-app/tree/starter) The starter code is a Next.js applications that displays a Solana Pay QR code and uses the traditional `pages` in the previous versions of Next.js.
+To get started, download the starter code on the `starter` branch of this [repository](https://github.com/Unboxed-Software/solana-scavenger-hunt-app/tree/starter) The starter code is a Next.js applications that displays a Solana Pay QR code and uses the `app` route in the latest versions of Next.js.
 Notice that the menu bar lets you switch between different QR codes.
 The default option is a simple SOL transfer for illustrative purposes.
 Throughout this lab, we'll be adding functionality to the location options in the menu bar.